Configuration Settings

 Many filesystem configuration settings can be adjusted.
 See the templates in the config folder for reference.

-๐Ÿ’ก Tip: files named with the prefix "my-" in the redox repo are git-ignored.
+my-" in theredoxrepo are git-ignored.
 Be sure to follow this convention for all custom filesystem configurations to avoid accidentally committing them to the Redox project.

 Adding a package to the filesystem configuration